Depression recovery is not a solo act–you need an MVP

 Suzanne Alderson is the tireless woman behind Parenting Mental Health, a registered charity and community of parents with teenagers with mental health challenges of all shapes and sizes.

 She’s like the team captain–knowledgeable about the game, always encouraging, and always rallying.
 Her free Facebook group is international, available 24/7 and offers an incredible amount of lived experience and peer support in a judgement-free environment.
 She’s also now offering courses and mentoring for parents.

 If you’re feeling isolated or like you are breaking in half, go to Suzanne.
 She’ll welcome you in with a warm hug and a cup of tea.

 #3 Brooke Castillo, founder of The Life Coach School

 Brooke Castillo is a competitor.
 She likes to win and when she’s on your team, you begin to believe that you will win.
 That there’s no other way.

 I came to know Brooke through her Life Coach School Podcast and she’s been the most instrumental in changing the way I think about my circumstances, parenting, myself, and my mind.
 I wrote about her in this post and credit Brooke with helping me come to terms with guilt.

 Brooke is all about tough love.
-She will challenge you at every turn and annoy the crap out of you, but make you better and stronger in the end.
-You have to be ready for her or else she’ll eat you alive, so highly recommended you build up your strength before you add Brooke to the team.
+She will challenge you at every turn, but make you better and stronger in the end.
+You have to be ready for her though, so highly recommended you build up your strength before you add Brooke to your team.

 That’s it.
 My three stars.
-Who are your MVPs?
-I’d love to know.
+Do you have an MVP?
+I’d love to know who it is.

 - Blog post: How to stop feeling guilty about your teen’s depression